-Griffis Sculpture Park is the first sculpture park in the USA, open in 1966.
+Founded in 1966, Griffis Sculpture Park is the largest-sized sculpture park in the USA, spanning 450 acres.

 Midtown Plaza (opened 1962, closed 2008, demolished 2010) holds the title of America’s first indoor, urban mall, we think.
 After much research by Emily, a Historical Researcher/Library Assistant for the Rochester Public Library, it was confirmed that Rochester’s 1828 Reynolds Arcade (Rochester’s first commercial building), Providence, RI’s 1828 Westminster Arcade (who also claims the title of America’s oldest indoor mall), and Boston’s 1743 Faneuil Hall are not considered because they were of an era of arcades and marketplaces, precursors to the mall as we know it today.
 Oh, marketing.

 Waterloo is recognized as the home of the America’s first Memorial Day celebrated May 5, 1866.

 The Rochester Red Wings are minor league baseball’s oldest continually-operating franchise, dating back to 1899.
 The club is also part of the longest professional baseball game ever played.
 They lost.